 The clocks have gone back, the days are turning colder and the Christmas season is lingering on the horizon.
 With the start of November just a few days away, it’s definitely time to start planning for some festive treats.
-So when Provident Personal Credit got in touch to ask me how I bring Christmas into my home on a budget, I thought it was the perfect opportunity to share one of my favourite festive drink recipes.
+I thought it was the perfect opportunity to share one of my favourite festive drink recipes.

 If you’re doing Christmas on a budget then what better way to welcome festivities into your home than with a little homemade fun.
 Save money and enter the Christmas spirit at the same time, it’s the perfect solution!
 My homemade hot chocolate recipe delivers a warming hug in a mug, is super easy to make and tastes ten times better than the shop-bought powder stuff.
 For a naughty twist on the traditional hot chocolate, I also add a drop of Baileys – dreamy, delicious and decadent.

 Now I know what you’re thinking: c’mon Jessie, Baileys isn’t exactly budget.
 I hear what you’re saying but for me, I always have a bottle of Baileys hiding away in the cupboard.
 This is about utilising whatever you’ve got lingering at the back of your alcohol cupboard (and if you don’t have an alcohol cupboard then you’re a much better person than me).
 If Baileys isn’t your thing then try a different liqueur or spirit, such as Amaretto, whisky or rum.

 Serves two – adjust as necessary:

 Baileys or other liqueur/spirit – as much or as little as you’d like